1995parham-learning/fastapi101/README.md

 Make sure your design is clean and have multiple modules (you can use current repository to have an idea about the structure).
 Use [Dependency Injection](https://fastapi.tiangolo.com/tutorial/dependencies/) to separate logic from your views.

+Write tests for your API based on the [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/testing/).

+> [!NOTE]
+> GitHub Actions is your friend, use them to test and lint your project.

 ## How to run?

 You can run server using `uvicorn` directly,